Got Waste? What To Know About Industrial Non-Hazardous Waste

 Non hazardous waste disposal social image.

 Every business produces some form of waste, but industrial facilities often face the burden of managing multiple waste streams.
-Hazardous chemical waste is strictly regulated—and rightly so—but industrial non-hazardous waste makes up the majority of waste at most facilities.
-Yet, non-hazardous waste regulations are very often misunderstood or ignored altogether due to lack of education and support for proper disposal of these materials.
+Hazardous waste is strictly regulated and often more recognizable—and rightly so—but industrial non-hazardous waste makes up the majority of waste at most facilities.
+To put it into perspective, the World Health Organization estimates 85 percent of waste from medical facilities is non-hazardous, and industrial facilities have a similar footprint.
+Yet non-hazardous waste regulations are very often misunderstood or ignored altogether due to lack of education and support for the proper disposal of non-hazardous waste materials.

-Types of non-hazardous waste vary depending on the industry and production materials.
-Examples include oils, lubricants, metalworking coolants, contaminated groundwater, oil spill clean-up, metals-laden process water, sludges and more.
-Agricultural facilities, laboratories, manufacturing facilities, chemical processing plants, food processing plants and environmental remediation sites produce high volumes of non-hazardous waste.
+Examples of non-hazardous waste vary depending on the industry and production materials.
+Examples include oils, lubricants, metalworking coolants, contaminated groundwater, oil spill clean-up, metals-laden process water, sludges, organic materials like paper or plastic and more.
+Agricultural facilities, laboratories, manufacturing facilities, chemical processing plants, food processing plants and environmental remediation sites produce high volumes of non-hazardous industrial waste.

-Centralized Waste Treatment Guidelines established by the Environmental Protection Agency include a comprehensive list of potential non-hazardous waste streams falling within the general metal, oil or organic materials categories constituting the majority of non-hazardous waste.
-Examples include, but are not limited to:
+Centralized Waste Treatment Guidelines established by the Environmental Protection Agency include a comprehensive list of potential non-hazardous waste streams falling within the general metal, oil or organic materials categories constituting the majority of industrial non-hazardous waste.
+Examples of non-hazardous waste include, but are not limited to:

 • Oil-water emulsions or mixtures